 The Truckee River is a complex and vital stream of water that flows from Lake Tahoe in California into Nevada and through the Truckee Meadows, crossing the boundaries of Reno, Sparks and Washoe County before completing its journey at Pyramid Lake.

 In September of 2016, the City of Reno, City of Sparks, and Washoe County unanimously adopted the One Truckee River Management Plan.
-This formal adoption ensures a commitment made to fund the local jurisdictions’ participation in and implementation of the plan’s elements.

 One Truckee River Partnership

 Mission: One Truckee River works to ensure a healthy, thriving, sustainable river connected to the hearts and minds of its community.

 Vision: One Truckee River is a collaboration of public and private partners working together to realize a Truckee River that flows clear and clean, quenches our thirst, sustains the river’s natural ecology, cultural resources and wildlife, and connects residents and visitors to unparalleled opportunities for recreation and regeneration.

 Planning and project implementation will be focused on the Truckee River.
 The One Truckee River Management Plan was created by a collaboration of river partners for both short term and long term management objectives that coordinate within jurisdictional boundaries for a “One Truckee River” plan.
 While watershed-wide planning is not currently envisioned, interrelated physical, social, cultural and natural resources will be documented as part of context setting.
 This may include information about water quality and hydrology, connectivity to community resources and trails; health and wellness opportunities; habitat and restoration goals, stewardship and protection; and long term funding strategies.